moh-hassan/odata2poco/README.md

 - Generate c# code classes, classes with init-only properties of c#8 and records.
 - Generate typescript code as a single file or multi files(modules).
 - Generation is based on the Metadata of the service stored on the  server/  EDMX xml files or xml string contents.
-- Support http(s) with/without authentication.
-The Supported autherizations are: basic, token and Oauth2.
+- Support http(s) with different methods of authentication.
+The Supported autherizations are: Basic,Bearer,token,Ntlm,Digest, Custom and Oauth2.
 - Console CommandLine tool Support .NET472 or higher.
 - Class library Support NET6/netstandard2.0/net461.
 - Support Windows or Linux /OS fx (with mono installed) and NET6 (netcore).